 Kansas City’s high-scoring offense was led by QB Len Dawson, WR Otis Taylor, and RB Mike Garrett, a former Heisman Trophy winner.
 The Chiefs also had an incredible defense, led by future Hall of Famers Willie Lanier, Buck Buchanan, Emmitt Thomas, Bobby Bell, and Johnny Robinson.

-However, a lack of depth wound up being the team’s downfall.
+However, their lack of depth wound up being their downfall.
 Kansas City held tough, making it 14-10 at the half, but in the end, the Packers were able to pull away and win soundly, 35-10.

 After the game, Lombardi had some parting shots for the newcomers to the professional game.